citusdata/citus_docs/develop/migration_mt_django.rst

-To solve this problem, for the models which are logically related to an account (the tenant for our app), you should add account\_id to the primary keys, effectively scoping objects unique inside a given account.
+To solve this problem, for the models which are logically related to an account (the tenant for our app), you should add account\_id to the primary keys and unique constraints, effectively scoping objects unique inside a given account.
 This helps add the concept of tenancy to your models, thereby making the multi-tenant system more robust.

+**2.1 Including the account\_id to primary keys**

 Django automatically creates a simple "id" primary key on models, so we will need to circumvent that behavior with a custom migration of our own.
 Run :code:`python manage.py makemigrations appname --empty --name remove_simple_pk`, and edit the result to look like this: